Kunull/Writeups/docs/2026/crackmes.one/Easy/CryptPad.md

 ### Save file dialog

-Let's look at the `sub_4013BD()` function which is called after tehe user provides a file.
+Let's look at the `sub_4013BD()` function which is called after the user provides a file.

 ```c title="cryptpad.exe :: sub_4013BD() :: Pseuocode" showLineNumbers
 BOOL sub_4013BD()